Webb Space Telescope reveals moment of stellar birth, dramatic close-up of 50 baby stars

 All of the young stars appear to be no bigger than our sun.
 Scientists said the breathtaking shot provides the best clarity yet of this brief phase of a star’s life.

-“Our own sun experienced a phase like this, long ago, and now we have the technology to see the beginning of another’s star’s story,” Klaus Pontoppidan, who served until recently as project scientist, said in a statement.
+“It’s like a glimpse of what our own system would have looked like billions of years ago when it was forming,” NASA program scientist Eric Smith told The Associated Press.

+“I like to remind people that when this light left, it was roughly 1633. … People were putting Galileo on trial for believing that the Earth goes around the sun, and here we are seeing separate suns and planets forming today,” Smith said.

-This cloud complex, known as Rho Ophiuchi, is the closest-star forming region to Earth.
+This cloud complex, known as Rho Ophiuchi, is the closest-star forming region to Earth and is found in the sky near the border of the constellations Ophiuchus and Scorpius, the serpent-bearer and scorpion.
 With no stars in the foreground of the photo, NASA noted, the details stand out all the more.
 Some of the stars display shadows indicating possible planets in the making, according to NASA.

 Webb — the largest and most powerful astronomical observatory ever launched into space — has been churning out cosmic beauty shots for the past year.
 The first pictures from the $10 billion infrared telescope were unveiled last July, six months after its liftoff from French Guiana.